Line 6 Finch West: Finch West station to Finch station

-Humber College to Pearson International Airport
+Humber College station to Pearson International Airport

-In 2009, the TTC was studying the feasibility of potential routings for a future westward extension of the Etobicoke–Finch West LRT to the vicinity of Woodbine Live development, Woodbine Mall (formerly Woodbine Centre), and Pearson International Airport.
+In 2009, the TTC was studying the feasibility of potential routings for a future southward extension of the Etobicoke–Finch West LRT to the vicinity of Woodbine Live development, Woodbine Mall (formerly Woodbine Centre), and Pearson International Airport.
 The airport is located in Mississauga but within the Toronto fare zone.

 This extension was later reclassified as a future transit project as described in the 2013 "Feeling Congested?" report by the City of Toronto.
 Metrolinx has also noted the potential of an extension to the airport, albeit noting that this is an unfunded proposal.
 In May 2021, Toronto City Council discussed a potential 2.5 km extension south from Humber College station to Woodbine GO Station – a proposed GO Transit station on the Kitchener line, which began construction in late June 2025.

 At its February 20, 2020, meeting, the Metrolinx board of directors endorsed a prioritization framework for a proposed frequent rapid transit network that included a proposed LRT extension from Humber College station to Pearson International Airport.
 With a forecast ridership of 2,500 in 2031 and a proposed line length of 7.7 km along Highway 27, Disco Road, Carlingview Drive, Dixon Road, Airport Road, Bresler Drive, Campus Road and Viscount Road, the project scored "medium" with a preliminary benefit–cost ratio of less than 0.26.
 On March 20, 2024, City of Toronto staff presented a report to city council on corridor evaluation results for the prioritization of planned higher-order transit projects, which yielded the following results for extensions to the Finch West LRT: